Ulf3000/layer_brush_memory/README.md

 # Layer Brush Memory for Krita

 A lightweight Krita plugin that **remembers your brush settings per layer**.
+EDIT: it now also remembers other tools like vector text selection and so on

 Never lose your brush size, opacity, flow, blending mode, or colors when switching between layers again.